Chart Color Schemes

 Culburra Beach ranks among the oldest 10% of areas nationwide

-The median age in Culburra Beach is 54 years, which is significantly higher than the Rest of NSW average of 43 years and considerably older than the national norm of 38 years.
-Compared to the Rest of NSW average, the 65-74 age cohort is notably over-represented at 17.2% locally, while the 5-14 year-olds are under-represented at 7.4%.
-This concentration of the 65-74 age group is well above the national average of 9.4%.
-Between the 2021 Census and the present day, the 15 to 24 age group has grown from 7.9% to 9.9%, while the 85+ cohort increased from 4.5% to 5.7%.
-Conversely, the 55 to 64 age group has declined from 17.0% to 15.2%, and the 45 to 54 age group dropped from 10.4% to 8.9%.
-By 2041, Culburra Beach is expected to see notable shifts in its age composition.
-The 85+ age cohort is projected to grow steadily, expanding by 82 people (50%) from 165 to 248.
-Notably, the combined 65+ age groups will account for 57% of total population growth, reflecting the area's aging demographic profile.
-On the other hand, both the 45 to 54 and 5 to 14 age groups are expected to see reduced numbers.
+The median age in Culburra Beach is 54 years, significantly higher than Rest of NSW's average of 43 years and older than the national norm of 38 years.
+Compared to the Rest of NSW average, the 65-74 age cohort is notably over-represented at 17.3% locally, while the 5-14 age group is under-represented at 7.4%.
+This concentration of the 65-74 age group is well above the national figure of 9.4%.
+Between the 2021 Census and present, the 15 to 24 age group has grown from 7.9% to 9.9%, while the 85+ cohort increased from 4.5% to 5.7%.
+Conversely, the 55 to 64 age group declined from 17.0% to 15.1%, and the 45 to 54 age group dropped from 10.4% to 8.9%.
+By 2041, Culburra Beach is expected to see significant shifts in its age composition.
+The 85+ age cohort is projected to grow steadily, increasing by 80 people (48%) from 167 to 248.
+Notably, the combined 65+ age groups will account for 58% of total population growth, reflecting the area's aging demographic profile.
+Conversely, both the 45-54 and 5-14 age groups are expected to decrease in numbers.